cyber-sushi/makima/README.md

 **A**: If someone requests it, I might look into it.

 **Q**: Makima gives me a "Permission Denied" error when launching, what do I do?\
-**A**: If you're certain that you've correctly added your user to the `input` group through `sudo usermod -aG input yourusername` and rebooted (you can verify it by running `groups` and see if it returns `input`), then maybe the `uinput` kernel module isn't loaded.
+**A**: If you're certain that you've correctly added your user to the `input` group through `sudo usermod -aG input yourusername` and rebooted (you can verify it by running `groups` and see if it returns `input`, not necessary when running Makima as root), then maybe the `uinput` kernel module isn't loaded.
 You can load it with `sudo modprobe uinput`.
 To make it permanent, create `/etc/modules-load.d/uinput.conf` and write `uinput` inside.